 On the other hand, this also means that you would temporarily lose all the positive information associated with that account, such as its age, which can have a negative effect on your score.

 FICO scores only disregard the specific information that is being disputed, such as late payments, but not the entire account.
-Consequently, your credit score may go up due to negative information being excluded.
+Consequently, your credit score may go up due to negative information being excluded from the calculation while the positive information about the account continues to contribute to your score.

 Some consumers try to use this system to their advantage by disputing negative accurate information on their reports to get a temporary boost and then applying for credit.
 However, not only is this approach dishonest, but it could ultimately work against you.